aitos-io/BoAT3-anchor-sdk/README.md

 # Install BoAT3 Anchor SDK

-Currently, The BoAT3 Anchor SDK has yet to be published in `npm`, so you will need to install the BoAT3 Anchor SDK in your BoAT3 application directory as shown below:
+Currently, The BoAT3 Anchor SDK has yet to be published in `npm`, so you will need to install the BoAT3 Anchor SDK in a local way:

 ```
 # Clone BoAT3-anchor-sdk repository